Porim/AllSmart/README.md

 * Adding comments to views, controllers and JS files
 * Making code more readable by creating partials and absracting relevant code from views to controllers
 * Reviewing routing
 * Improving organisation of CSS files.
-During the bootcamp we followed atomic principles bu designing re-usable components, however some of the CSS code is duplicated, and some was never used.
+During the bootcamp we followed atomic principles by designing re-usable components, however some of the CSS code is duplicated, and some was never used.
 * Refactoring our own UI component library by creating modifier classes, which would allow the same component to be used on every page with additional styling provided by modifer classes (a-la Bootstrap)
 * Focusing on UX, by improving UI design
 ## Next on the agenda